Searching for Invariant Solutions to Wall-Bounded Flows using Resolvent-Based Optimisation

 For comparison, the same initial condition was also optimised using the gradient descent and conjugate gradient algorithms (both still using Hager-Zhang line searches).
 The traces for each algorithm applied to the initial condition in figure~\ref{fig:EQ1-init-final-snapshot}(a) are shown in figure~\ref{fig:EQ1-trace}.
-Clearly L-BFGS performs the best, achieving the residual of $\mathcal{R}=10^{-12}$ after roughly $10000$ iterations.
+Clearly L-BFGS performs the best, achieving the residual of $\mathcal{R}=10^{-12}$ after a little over $4{,}000$ iterations.
 Gradient descent displays an initial large decrease in residual which quickly decreases as the convergence rate slows.
-This slow convergence rate is primarily due to the poor conditioning of the optimisation.
+This final and slow phase of the optimisation is a result of the optimiser approaching the minimum along the direction associated with the slowest growth direction in $\mathcal{R}$.
 Conjugate gradient also outperforms gradient descent, achieving a smaller residual for the same number of iterations.
 However, after the initial large decrease in the residual at the beginning of the optimisation, the convergence rate slows, approaching a similar speed as gradient descent.
 In addition, the iteration time of conjugate gradient is observed to be larger than L-BFGS.